 Bappi Lahiri, composer who popularised disco music in Bollywood, dies at 69

-He died at the CritiCare Hospital in Mumbai’s Juhu area.
+He died at the CritiCare Hospital in Mumbai due to obstructive sleep apnea shortly before midnight.

 Music composer and singer Bappi Lahiri, the man behind numerous popular Bollywood songs in the 1970s and 1980s, died on Tuesday night after multiple health problems, PTI reported.
 He was 69.